-ARTICLE 21 - (1) Students are given a letter grade for each course at the end of the semester when they are registered.
+ARTICLE 21 - (1) Students are given a letter grade for each course at the end of the semester for which they are registered.
 The grade is decreed by the instructor responsible for the course.

-(2) Instructors may choose any method for grading and may issue a letter grade using the method that they have deemed appropriate, including the relative grading method.

-(3) Instructors determine the grading method, attendance conditions for participation in midterm and final exams, contribution of attendance in the right to participate in midterm and final exams, or in letter grades, midterms, assignments, practices and similar activities and their contribution to letter grade, and if any, participation conditions for the final exam and other issues affecting letter grades.
-Students are to be informed about these conditions in the beginning of semester by means of a syllabus.

-(4) The Senate determines the courses for which an exemption exam is to be given, as well as the exemption conditions and procedures.

-(5) Conversion tables prepared by the Council of Higher Education are used to convert grades to the 4-point or 100-point system, where necessary.

-equivalent scores for programs other than Medicine are:
+- (2) Instructors may choose any method for grading and may issue a letter grade using the method that they have deemed appropriate, including the relative grading method. - (3) Instructors determine the grading method, attendance conditions for participation in midterm and final exams, contribution of attendance in the right to participate in midterm and final exams, or in letter grades, midterms, assignments, practices and similar activities and their contribution to letter grade, and if any, participation conditions for the final exam and other issues affecting letter grades.
+Students are to be informed about these conditions in the beginning of semester by means of a syllabus. - (4) The Senate determines the courses for which an exemption exam is to be given, as well as the exemption conditions and procedures. - (5) Conversion tables prepared by the Council of Higher Education are used to convert grades to the 4-point or 100-point system, where necessary. - (6) (Amended Statement: RG-13/3/2020-31067) The letter grades and their equivalent scores for programs other than Medicine are:

-Semester Letter Grade Quotient Points
+Semester Grade Coefficient Score

 AA 4.00 90-100

 BA 3.50 85-89

 BB 3.00 80-84

 CB 2.50 75-79

 CC 2.00 70-74

 DC 1.50 65-69

 DD 1.00 60-64

 FD 0.50 50-59

-FF 0.00 <50
+FF 0.00 < 50